neoremind/fluent-validator/README.md

 ### 2.5 On what condition to do validate

 Use `when()` method on a specified regular expression to determine whether to do validation against the target.
-Note that the working scope is only applied to the previous valiator or validator chain.
+Note that the working scope is only applied to the previous validator or validator chain.

     FluentValidator.checkAll().failOver()
                 .on(car.getManufacturer(), new CarManufacturerValidator()).when(a == b)